Greyq/HackSoCal2020/README.md

 # HackSoCal2020
 Project for HackSoCal

-an odd fucking PvP platformer made in processing or some shit
+an odd PvP platformer made in processing

-you can shoot
+you can shoot to break blocks

 Controls: